TajaKuzman/GINCO-Genre-Annotation-Guidelines/_genre_pages/Decision_Tree.md

 Go back to the [Decision Tree](#decision-tree) or to the Table of Contents of [Categories Explained](#categories-explained).

 ### Call
-A text which asks the readers to submit a paper, project proposal, original literary text etc.
+An objective text which asks the readers to submit a paper, project proposal, original literary text etc.

 It consists of:
 * a deadline
 * a description of the call
 * requirements that need to be fulfilled
 * instructions on how to submit your proposal
+* a contact (where should the call be submitted)

+Common features:
+* written in 1st person
+* addressing the readers (2nd person)
 * common words (Slovene: "poziv, natečaj", Croatian: "poziv, natječaj")

+❕ If the text only describes something (e.g., a study program, a job position) and has no other characteristics of a Call (a deadline, instructions, requirements etc.), it is not a Call.

 Go to [examples](Call_examples).